It is ILLEGAL for a minor to possess:

-• Purchase a firearm as a gift for a minor
+3. An individual purchases a firearm as a gift for a minor.

-• At an established range or other areas where the discharge is not prohibited by state or local law*
+• A minor using a firearm at an established range or other area where the discharge of a firearm is not prohibited by state or local law.

-• Traveling to or from the activity described above “*” with an unloaded firearm in the person’s possession.
+• A minor traveling to or from an activity described above with an unloaded firearm in the minor’s possession.

 State Laws